DakuwoN/iLearn/Weekly Logs/June.md

 - How memory is managed differently in Linked Lists vs Arrays
 - Code up a Linked List Data Structure quickly
 - How to iterate through a linked lists
+- How to reverse a word using a Stack
+- How to rotate an array by X

 ### 😬 Struggles

 - Low energy after UPS shift
 - Started late because of gym workout and kids playing pool
+- Understanding and visualization of the delimiter concept

 ### 🎯 Focus for Week 3